IN THIS SECTION:

 The Organ: Recent History

-Twenty-three years later, in 1996, with the sponsorship of the Real Maestranza de Caballería de Sevilla, it was the German organ builder Gerhard Grenzing who undertook a major renovation, applying the most modern technologies to the instrument and laying the foundations for an ambitious project.We are now covering the 3rd phase of this project, which consists of returning to the multi-secular tradition of two large independent organs: one baroque (Antigua side) with its own console and mechanical system, and the other romantic-symphonic, which can, however, be operated jointly from the current electric console, which is already prepared for this purpose.
+Twenty-three years later, in 1996, with the sponsorship of the Real Maestranza de Caballería de Sevilla, the German organ builder Gerhard Grenzing would undertake a very important reform, applying the most modern technologies to the instrument and laying the foundations for an ambitious project, consisting of returning to the multi-secular tradition of two large independent organs: one baroque (Antigua side) with its own console and mechanical system, and another romantic-symphonic; which, however, can be operated jointly from the current electrical console, already prepared for it.

 Pipe organ